 - Learn the early-warning signs.

-- Find the things that cause the events.
-These things are known as triggers.
+- Find the things that trigger the non-epileptic events.

-- Your child may also be referred to a psychiatrist or your primary care provider.
-This doctor may recommend depression or anxiety medicines for your child.
-Seizure medicines will not work because the events are not seizures caused by epilepsy.
+- Your child may also be referred to a psychiatrist or back to his primary care provider for treatment.
+This doctor may recommend medicines for depression or anxiety.

-- Sometimes we cannot decide if an event is an epileptic seizure or a non-epileptic event.
-If this happens, treatment may be started for both.
+- Sometimes it is hard to know if an event is an epileptic seizure or a non-epileptic event.
+If it is not clear, the doctor may prescribe anti-seizure medicines.

 How to Respond to a Non-Epileptic Event

-- If you can, move your child to a quiet area, like a bedroom or the school nurse’s office.
+- Move your child to a quiet area, like a bedroom or the school nurse’s office.

 - Take away anything that is distracting to your child.
 Turn off the TV.
 Have other people leave the room.

 - Have your child breathe deeply to calm down.
-He should slowly breathe in through the nose to a count of 5.
-Have your child slowly breathe out through the mouth to a count of 7.
+She or he should breathe in slowly through the nose to the count of 5, then slowly breathe out through the mouth to a count of 7.

-- Only call the emergency squad or go to the hospital if the event is very different from your child’s usual non-epileptic event and it is not stopping.
+- Only call the emergency squad or go to the hospital if the event is very different from the others and it does not stop.

 Going to School

-- If your child has not been going to school because of the events, it is important that he or she goes back as soon as possible.
+- If your child has not been going to school because of PNEE events, it is important that she or he go back as soon as possible.

-- The doctor’s office will give the school staff information about the non-epileptic events so they can help your child the right way.
+- The doctor’s office will give the school information about PNEE.
+That way, the staff can help your child the right and safest way.

 - School staff needs to respond to the events the same way you do.
-It is very important that you tell your child’s teachers and school nurse the early warning signs and the best ways to treat the event.
-These may be different for every child.
+Tell your child’s teachers and the school nurse about the early warning signs and best ways to treat an event.